solomonvimal/PyFloods/README.md

 # Reference
 The book titled 'Breaking the HEC-RAS Code' by Chris Goodell (https://tinyurl.com/Chris-HEC-RAS-book) is what I used to learn about the functions of the HEC-RAS Controller.
 You can do without the book if you are able to follow the Python code in this repository (HEC_RAS_controller.py) and the key (HEC-RAS function IDs) in this google sheet (https://tinyurl.com/ras-controller-functions).

 Chris Goodell maintains a forum for users of his book.
 If you are stuck with anything related to the Controller or HEC-RAS in general, you may post your questions there.
 I sometimes check the questions there that are related to Python.
+You're also welcomed to email me - solomon.vimal@gmail.com

 # Mouse Automation